mathesh-me/static-website-hosting-1/README.md

 1. Basic knowledge of AWS services and concepts.
 2. Familiarity with Terraform and infrastructure as code principles.
 3. An AWS account with appropriate permissions.
+4. An IDE of your Choice.
-4. This project serves as an excellent foundation for hosting various types of static websites, including personal blogs, portfolio sites, or small business websites.
+5. This project serves as an excellent foundation for hosting various types of static websites, including personal blogs, portfolio sites, or small business websites.

 ## Steps :